influxdata/docs-v2/content/influxdb/cloud-iox/write-data/best-practices/schema-design.md

 ### Do not use duplicate names for tags and fields

-Tags and fields within the same measurement can not be named the same.
+Tags and fields within the same measurement can't be named the same.
-All tags an fields are stored as unique columns in a table representing the measurement on disk.
-Tags and fields named the same cause a column conflict.
+All tags and fields are stored as unique columns in a table representing the measurement on disk.
+If you attempt to write a measurement that contains tags or fields with the same name, the write fails due to a column conflict.

 {{% note %}}
-Use [explicit bucket schemas](https://docs.influxdata.com/resources/videos/explicit-schemas-in-influxdb/) to enforce unique tag and field keys within a schema.
+Use [explicit bucket schemas](/influxdb/cloud-iox/write-data/best-practices/explicit-bucket-schemas) to enforce unique tag and field keys within a schema.
 {{% /note %}}